WordPress/performance/modules/images/webp-uploads/readme.txt

 = Where can I submit my plugin feedback? =

 Feedback is encouraged and much appreciated, especially since this plugin may contain future WordPress core features.
 If you have suggestions or requests for new features, you can [submit them as an issue in the WordPress Performance Team's GitHub repository](https://github.com/WordPress/performance/issues/new/choose).
 If you need help with troubleshooting or have a question about the plugin, please [create a new topic on our support forum](https://wordpress.org/support/plugin/webp-uploads/#new-topic-0).

 = How can I contribute to the plugin? =

 Contributions are always welcome!
 Learn more about how to get involved in the [Core Performance Team Handbook](https://make.wordpress.org/performance/handbook/get-involved/).

+= I've activated the WebP Uploads module, but WebP images are not always generated when I upload a JPEG image.
+Why? =

+There are two primary reasons that a WebP image may not be generated:

+1. The WebP Uploads plugin has identified that the WebP version of the uploaded JPEG image would have a larger file size than the original JPEG image, so it does not generate the WebP version.
+2. The JPEG image was not uploaded to the [Media Library](https://wordpress.com/support/media/).
+At this time, WebP versions are only generated for images to the Media Library.
+WebP versions are not generated for JPEG images that are added to your site in other ways, such as in a template file or the [Customizer](https://wordpress.com/support/customizer/).

+= With the WebP Uploads plugin activated, will the plugin generate JPEG and WebP versions of every image that I upload? =

+By default, the WebP Uploads plugin will only generate WebP versions of the images that you upload.
+If you wish to have both WebP **and** JPEG versions generated, you can navigate to **Settings > Media** and enable the **Generate JPEG files in addition to WebP** option.

 == Changelog ==